|Cash Back Rating:||3.3 / 5|

 Earning cash back

-In order to get the full 2% cash back value, your rewards must be used to pay down a SoFi personal or student loan, save in a SoFi Money account, or invest within the SoFi investment portfolio.
+In order to get the full 2% cash back value, your rewards must be used to pay down a SoFi personal or student loan, save in a SoFi Banking account, or invest within the SoFi investment portfolio.

 Rewards also cannot be earned when using your card to pay fees or interest, transfer balances or get cash advances, traveler’s checks or other equivalents.